You have 0 free articles left this month.

 "The government should review the operation of this measure within 3 years, with a view to extending its scope to mid-size partnerships."

-The committee has also recommended that the Australian government legislate to enhance the Australian Security and Investments Commission’s power to take enforcement action against audit firms, not just individuals, including for quality management standards.
+The committee also recommended that the Australian government legislate to enhance ASIC's power to take enforcement action against audit firms, not just individuals, including for quality management standards.

-It also wants the government to give further powers to ASIC to oversee audit to cover all partners within multidisciplinary firms regardless of which part of the firm they work in, as required in the UK Financial Reporting Council Audit Firm Governance Code.
+It wanted the government to give further powers to ASIC to oversee audits to cover all partners within multidisciplinary firms regardless of which part of the firm they work in, as required in the UK Financial Reporting Council Audit Firm Governance Code.

-It has also urged ASIC to e-establish a program of random audit inspections and to supplement its existing risk-based approach by also reviewing audit files where conflicts of interest arise from the big four firms providing other services to their audit clients.
+It also urged ASIC to re-establish a program of random audit inspections and supplement its existing risk-based approach by reviewing audit files where conflicts of interest arise from the big four firms providing other services to their audit clients.

-The report noted that such conflicts will no longer occur once the operational separation of audit is implemented.
+The report noted that such conflicts would no longer occur once operational separation of audits was implemented.

-The committee also wants to increase the level of resources that it devotes to financial report inspections and audit inspections until there is a significant improvement in audit quality.
+The committee also wants to increase resources devoted to financial report inspections and audit inspections until audit quality significantly improved.

 Miranda Brownlee